 Vietnam has transitioned from a centrally planned economy to a market economy.
 Many of the problems that foreign investors encounter in Vietnam can be traced to this transition.
 The Vietnam government recognizes that the following areas require ongoing reform:

-• Intellectual property rights - Despite substantial WTOrelated improvements in Vietnam's intellectual property laws, many foreign companies continue to report significant difficulties with the enforcement of intellectual property rights.
-Counterfeiting, piracy, and theft of know-how are concerns.

-• Regionalism - Economic and political differences can exist between central and local authorities, and between local authorities in different areas.
-Inconsistent national and local regulations are not uncommon.

-• Judicial and arbitral processes - The enforcement of court judgments and arbitral awards, both foreign and Vietnamese, remains challenging.
-The Supreme People's Court is giving increasing attention to improving procedures and implementation.

-• Corruption - Vietnam currently ranks 96 out of 180 countries in its 2019 Corruption Perceptions Index.
+- Intellectual property rights Despite substantial WTO related improvements in Vietnam's intellectual property laws, many foreign companies continue to report significant difficulties with enforcing intellectual property rights.
+Counterfeiting, piracy, and theft of know-how are concerns. - Regionalism Economic and political differences exist between central and local authorities and between local authorities in different areas.
+Inconsistent national and local regulations are not uncommon. - Judicial and arbitral processes The enforcement of court judgments and arbitral awards, both foreign and Vietnamese, remains challenging.
+The Supreme People's Court is giving increasing attention to improving procedures and implementation. - Corruption Vietnam currently ranks 96 out of 180 countries in its 2019 Corruption Perceptions Index.
 The National Assembly is paying more attention to upgrading the anti-corruption legislation system.

-3 YOUR OPTIONS IN VIETNAM
+3 | YOUR OPTIONS in Vietnam